-This is a bulletin to inform you of critical information ahead of the first day of class on Tuesday, Jan.
-23, 2018.
+This is a bulletin to inform you of critical information ahead of the first day of class for Physics (PHYS) 1303, Introductory Mechanics, on August 21, 2018.
 If you are receiving this, you are enrolled in my course section.
-If you received an email from me a few days ago, please nonetheless read through this one --- there is new and important information about the student response system and resources for learning.
-In addition, the course website has been updated with this information.

 First of all, welcome to my section of Physics (PHYS) 1303!
-I am Professor Stephen Sekula, and I am very pleased to be working with you in our "Introduction to Mechanics" course this spring term.
+I am Professor Stephen Sekula, and I am very pleased to be working with you in our "Introductory Mechanics" course this fall term.

-We'll start getting to know each other next week, but I wanted to make sure you were informed of what is needed for the first class period (Tuesday, Jan.
-23, 09:30-10:50, FOSC 123).
+We'll start getting to know each during the first week of classes, but I wanted to make sure you were informed of what is needed for the first class period (Tuesday, Aug.
+21, 09:30-10:50, FOSC 123).

 Mine is a "flipped classroom," where you prepare for class before attending.
-Class time is not spent lecturing, but assessing learning, exploring together in interactive ways (and thus much more deeply) the physics concepts, and beginning to learn to setup and solve problems.
-Problem solving will be further exercised in cooperative problem-solving sessions associated with PHYS 110X (1105 or 1106), which you may be taking concurrently with this course, and especially in your homework.
+Class time is not spent with me talking and you dutifully writing down words I say (or "lecturing"); rather, class time is used for first passes at learning, assessing learning, exploring together in interactive ways (and thus much more deeply) the physics concepts, and beginning to learn to setup and solve problems.
+Problem solving will be further exercised in cooperative problem-solving sessions associated with the laboratory courses, PHYS 110X (1105 or 1106), which you may be taking concurrently with this course.
+Learning will continue in homework, as you begin to really grapple with ideas and the mathematics needed to describe them and make predictions.
+Your level of mastery of subjects, as we proceed through the course, is assessed using written examinations.
+The final exam is comprehensive, assessing total synthesis of learning.

 To prepare for the first day of class, please visit the course homepage:

-and explore the preliminary materials already available: course book, learning system, and student response system information; a draft syllabus, written work policy; and a "teaser trailer" for some of the fun we're going to have this semester.
+and explore the preliminary materials already available: course book, learning system, and student response system information; a draft syllabus; and a "teaser trailer" for some of the fun we're going to have this semester.

 Most importantly, please see the sequence of course activities ("Class Materials") linked from the course website (top menu bar):